Geocode and symbolize campaign contributions

 Contributions to the Republican candidate are largely spread out between areas that are predominantly White and Hispanic/Latino.
 However, the political contributions for the Democratic candidate are found more in White areas, with two of the five largest contributions in predominantly Hispanic/Latino areas.

-Next, you will add a layer to better understand the age of potential voters.
+Next, you will add a layer to better understand the language preference of potential voters.

-- In the Layers pane, turn off the Predominant Generations layer.
+- In the Layers pane, click the Visibility button for the Predominant Race and Ethnicity layer.

 - Use what you have learned to add the final demographics layer to your map: